-(See Schedule Page for class schedule and pricing)
+See Class Schedule Page for dates and pricing.

 Besides the many workshops open to the public at Medicine Bow, Mark takes his lessons into your school classroom, elementary, high school and college, or to any interested group.
 His most popular traveling program is THE NATIVE AMERICANS , a 90-minute history and demonstration beginning with the first foot set upon North America.
 He follows the progress of the Indians as they migrated into the new ecosystems that would shape their cultures into the discrete tribes that finally reflected the land, plants, and animals where they settled.
 He has an abundance of crafts made in the old way.
 The program eventually focuses on the Cherokee, the people who once walked the trails of Medicine Bow – the people who knew the Nature of this land like no people ever will again.
 After this class he likes to take his audience outside to see first hand the secrets of the Indians.